Best Construction Collaboration & Project Management Software Tools

 Pricing:

-- “Lite” – $24 per month per user with an upper limit of 10 users, offering daily reports, unlimited storage and projects, form builder, safety checklists, etc.
+- Lite is $24 per user per month with an upper limit of 10 users.
+It offers daily reports, unlimited storage and projects, a form builder, safety checklists, etc.

-- “Pro” – $399 per month for 5 users (additional users can be added for additional $54 per month per user), combining the previous offering with safety management, photo management, timecards, drawing storage, and many others
+- Pro is $399 per month for 5 users (additional users can be added for an additional $54 per user per month) and combines the previous offering with safety management, photo management, timecards, drawing storage, and more.

-- “Power” – $599 per month for 5 users (with every additional user costing $84 per user per month), supporting RFIs, submittals, punch lists, integrations, change orders, and more
+- Power is $599 per month for 5 users (with each additional user costing $84 per month) and supports RFIs, submittals, punch lists, integrations, change orders, and more.

 Customer reviews: